catalyzeio/paas-onboarding-docs/deploying-your-first-app/define-your-environment.md

 ![Cache selection](http://cdn2.dropmark.com/45280/ce12d6967ffbba613dedf2f7f8cb8c54d0ee22b7/db_cache-selected.png)

 Click on the Add Service button and you should see a listing of services as shown below.
-Note that HA is **NOT** available in cache selections.
+Note that HA is **NOT** available in cache selections in an automated fashion.
+Please drop us a note on the support channel and we'll be happy to discuss it more with you.

 ![Service Listing](http://cdn2.dropmark.com/45280/0c51d836f0da3c663020a543dad9afc52d5210f2/db_all-services.png)